Trump v. Deutsche Bank AG & Capital One

 As part of their investigations into banking practices, money laundering in the financial sector, foreign influence in the U.S. political process, and counterintelligence threats posed by foreign financial leverage over the President, his family, and his businesses, the House Committee on Financial Services and House Intelligence Committee subpoenaed certain financial documents from Deutsche Bank and Capital One related to President Trump’s and his businesses’ finances.
 President Trump and his businesses sued to block Deutsche Bank and Capital One from complying.
 The House Committee on Financial Services and the House Intelligence Committee both intervened to defend their subpoenas.
 The U.S. District Court for the Southern District of New York heard oral arguments and subsequently denied the Plaintiffs’ motion for a preliminary injunction and denied a stay pending appeal.
 President Trump and his businesses then appealed to the Second Circuit.

-On July 17, CAC filed an amicus curiae brief in support of the Committees.
-In our brief, we make three points.
-First, we describe the long history of legislative investigations in the British Parliament and early American Congresses.
+On March 4, CAC filed an amicus brief in support of the House Committees that makes three points.
+First, we described the long history of legislative investigations in the British Parliament and early American Congresses.
 As early as 1792, Congress asked for records from the Washington Administration as part of its investigation of a military defeat, and numerous Members—including James Madison and other Framers—voted in favor of the inquiry.
 That investigation was only the first of many other congressional investigations that have followed in the years since.

 Second, consistent with this long history of congressional investigations, the Supreme Court has repeatedly affirmed Congress’s broad power to investigate, and it has reiterated that the scope of that power is co-extensive with the scope of Congress’s power to legislate.
 For instance, the Supreme Court has held that Congress’s power to investigate encompasses “inquiries concerning the administration of existing laws as well as proposed or possibly needed statutes” and “surveys of defects in our social, economic or political system for the purpose of enabling the Congress to remedy them.”